The rhythm of drumming is easy for our body, as is the rhythm of our mother's heartbeat.

 Drumming promotes deep relaxation, lowers blood pressure and relieves tension.
 It also stimulates the formation of endorphins, the body -own morphine -like painkillers that can be helpful in coping with pain and losses.
 Drums and rhythm are extremely effective tools that penetrate the entire brain.

-The sound of the drum strikes creates neuronal compounds in all parts of the brain , even if there are considerable damage or dysfunction, such as ADHD.
-When drumming, both the linear, rational left brain and the creative, intuitive right brain are involved.
-The left brain is responsible for learning polyrhythmic sections and analyzing the interaction of rhythms.
-The right half of the brain, on the other hand, is responsible for the rhythmic binding into the body and the perception of music.
-This musical activity, like deep meditation, brings the two halves of the brain into harmony, which leads to feelings of ecstasy and freely flowing creativity. *
+The sound of drumbeats creates neural connections in all parts of the brain , even in cases of significant damage or dysfunction, such as ADHD.
+Drumming engages both the linear, rational left hemisphere and the creative, intuitive right hemisphere.
+The left hemisphere is responsible for learning polyrhythmic sections and analyzing the interplay of rhythms.
+The right hemisphere, on the other hand, is responsible for integrating rhythm into the body and perceiving music.
+This musical activity, like deep meditation, harmonizes the two hemispheres, leading to feelings of ecstasy and free-flowing creativity. *

 For people with depression or anxiety , drumming can help to get rid of negative thoughts and reduce stress.
 The focus of the rhythm is calmed down and a pleasant feeling of relaxation creates.

-also benefit from rhythmic exercises : they improve their motor skills and their sense of balance - both important aspects in old age.
-In addition, regular music making has a positive effect on the mood - this is particularly important for seniors for a fulfilled retirement.
+also benefit from rhythmic exercises : They improve their motor skills and their sense of balance—both essential aspects of old age.
+Regular music practice also has a positive effect on mood—this is especially important for seniors to enjoy a fulfilling retirement.

 Dementia patients have also shown that memories can be awakened by singing or playing together in a group; Social exchange takes place and feelings of self -esteem increase.